worstprgr/anonymous-yt-search/README.md

 # Anonymous YT Search
-I wanted to search YouTube without an account or API key via Google Cloud.
+I wanted to search YouTube without an account or API key via Google Cloud, while getting the search results as a JSON response.
 So I researched an anonymous alternative, and boiled down the request header & body to the mandatory items.

 ## 1. Get the 'Guest' API Key